rubrikinc/rubrik-extension-for-vcd/docs/quick-start.md

   }
 ```

-Save the file and exit (in vi hit `esc` to leave `insert` mode and type `:wq!` and hit return to save and quit)
+Save the file and exit (in vi hit `esc` to leave `insert` mode and type `:wq!` follwed by return to save and quit)

-Drop out of the `sites-enabled directory` with `cd..` and browse to:
+8. Change to the `conf.d` directory

 ```
-cd ./conf.d
+cd ../conf.d
 ```

-Create a new file:
+9. Create the proxy configuration file

 ```
 sudo touch proxy-upstream.conf
 ```

-Edit this file with `sudo vi proxy-upstream.conf` and add the following content targetting the rubrik cluster DNS name or IP:
+10. Edit this file with `sudo vi proxy-upstream.conf`, and add the following content targetting the rubrik cluster DNS name or IP

 ```
 upstream proxy {